What Is a Madhab?

 - Cherry-picking creates inconsistency.
 Taking the easiest ruling from each madhab on each issue creates a patchwork of convenience, not principled practice.

 - It has no precedent.
-The generation of the Companions, the Successors, and every subsequent generation of scholars either performed independent ijtihad (because they were qualified) or followed a qualified scholar.
-The idea that an untrained layperson should independently evaluate hadith evidence is historically unprecedented.
+Every generation either performed independent ijtihad (because qualified) or followed a qualified scholar.

 Learn More